 — Real skills, real jobs, real world knowledge

 PFI is accredited by the Accrediting Council for Continuing Education and Training (ACCET), a statement that the school’s teaching and programs meet rigorous educational standards.
-Accreditation means PFI can soon offer financial aid and grants to its enrolled certificate career students.
+Accreditation means PFI can soon offer financial aid and grants to its enrolled degree career students.
 PFI also can accept 529 plans such as Oregon College Savings Plan funds, help foreign students with visas and pursue contracts and affiliations with welfare, rehabilitation, and other workforce development programs.
 In its evaluation process, ACCET noted PFI’s strengths in the quality of its classes and teachers, its connection to the Portland’s apparel companies and its graduation and placement rates.
 ACCET accredits continuing education and training programs at more than 214 schools nationwide.
 It was officially recognized in 1978 by the U.S. Department of Education.

 In 2023, PFI became a nonprofit 501(c)(3).
 PFI’s mission remains “#schoolwithoutdebt and will continue to offer an attainable apparel education into the future.